TEvans-Developer/WebStrike---CTF/README.md

 <h3>Steps</h3>
 <b>Step 1:</b>
 <br> We first want to understand that the "GET" method is a req. method that allows the retrieval of information from a server as well as where the threat actor is wanting to get this req. from, which is our server.
-We will input this filter <i>"ip.dst == 24.49.63.79 && http.request.method == GET"</i>.
+We will input this display filter <i>"ip.dst == 24.49.63.79 && http.request.method == GET"</i>.

 <br><b>Step 2:</b>
-<br> We then will right- click the packet of interest (Packet 138) then follow the HTTP Stream to see that the threat actor made a "GET" req. to our server to access the <i>/reviews/uploads/</i> od our server.
+<br> We then will right-click the packet of interest (Packet 138) then follow the HTTP Stream to see that the threat actor made a "GET" req. to our server to access the <i>/reviews/uploads/</i> od our server.
 ![WebStrickThreatActorGetReq](https://github.com/TEvans-Developer/WebStrike---CTF/assets/140648793/1af4aeda-091b-46bb-ae6a-ef5d414f0d0c)

 <b>Answer:</b><i> /reviews/uploads/</i>